JasperYu/CodingCollection/src/main/java/README.md

 # Another Plan
-I will push sentiment analysis project, music recommendation project, CTR prediction Project, Contest project and etc. in the future.
+I will push sentiment analysis project, music recommendation project, CTR prediction Project, Contest project(including the detailed analysis of feature engineering) and etc. in the future.

 # Motto
 Life depends on choice but not ability.